stavik31/Citizen-Centric-Human-Resource-Mangement-System/system-design-document.md

 ### U18 - Load News

+The system automatically scrapes news sources daily for articles posted within the last 24 hours and stores links to these articles along with their related SOC occupations

 ![use case diagram](/diagrams/usecaseDiagrams/U18%20-%20Load%20News.svg)

 ### U19 - Load Unemployment

+The system loads unemployment data from a government dataset by pulling data from the Bureau of Labor Statistics API on the first day of each month and stores the data in the system

 ![use case diagram](/diagrams/usecaseDiagrams/U19%20-%20Load%20Unemployment.svg)

 ### U20 - Load Certifications

+The system implements functionality to load certification data from a government partner dataset while allowing system administrators to upload the dataset into the database

 ![use case diagram](/diagrams/usecaseDiagrams/U20%20-%20Load%20Certifications.svg)

 ### U21 - Load SOC Data

+The system provides functionality to load SOC definitions, descriptions, and employment data from the Bureau of Labor Statistics by pulling SOC occupation definitions data and employment data on the first day of each month.

 ![use case diagram](/diagrams/usecaseDiagrams/U21%20-%20Load%20SOC%20Data.svg)